priyanapatel57/DH199/Literature Review/README.md

 3. select the keywords you will review, try to have 3-5 keywords

+This quarter, my research interest is "coffee", "culture", "social", "aesthetics" and "productivity". location based naviagtion

 - for example, in this quarter, my research interest is "(local) history", "location based", "visualization" of "temporal/timeline".

 4. search relevant academic papers by putting the keywords & skim the abstracts; if you find it quite close to or relevant to your research direction, copy the abstracts into a document (I will provide an example); highlight the implication of the abstract and/or leave a note per each abstract your summary/interpretation